CNES/cars/docs/source/install.rst

 VLFeat installation
 ===================

-Besides third parties python packages, CARS depends on `VLFeat <https://www.vlfeat.org/compiling-unix.html>`_.
+Besides third-parties python packages, CARS depends on `VLFeat <https://www.vlfeat.org/compiling-unix.html>`_.
 If this tool is not already installed on your system, you will need to compile it as follows:

 .. code-block:: console